SeldonIO/seldon-core/doc/source/reference/upgrading.md

 3. Manually add spec.preserveUnknownFields, to helm chart and install CRD (so it ignores invalid fields of now invalid CRD)
 4. Remove the spec.preserveUnknownFields, from helm chart manually again, and re-install now the current CRD

-This is something that we should probably add to the UPGRADING.md page, I'll update it there.
-Let us know if there's still any questions, otherwise I can close the issue.

 ## Upgrading to 1.3

 ### Breaking Changes